Doctor Who season 18: Main cast

 New companions Adric (Matthew Waterhouse), Nyssa (Sarah Sutton), and Tegan Jovanka (Janet Fielding) make their introductions in Full Circle, The Keeper of Traken, and Logopolis, respectively.

 Romana, played by Lalla Ward, departs from the series in Warriors' Gate, along with John Leeson who returns to voice the robot K9.
 With the arrival of Adric, this season marks the first time since 1967 that the Doctor has three regular travelling companions in the TARDIS.
+Peter Davison makes his first appearance as the Fifth Doctor in the closing moments of Logopolis.

 Guest stars

 The Master returned to the show, this time played by Geoffrey Beevers, in The Keeper of Traken.
 After the events of Traken, the Master was thereafter played by Anthony Ainley, who would continue in the part for the rest of the classic series' run.

 Jacqueline Hill, who had played the First Doctor's companion Barbara Wright, returned in Meglos, although playing a different character, the alien priestess Lexa.

 Serials

 For Season 18 John Nathan-Turner replaces Graham Williams as producer.
 Barry Letts returns now as executive producer, for just this season.
 Christopher H. Bidmead also replaces Douglas Adams as script editor.
 In a return to the format of early seasons, virtually all serials from Seasons 18 through 20 are linked together, often running directly into each other.
 Three serials – Full Circle, State of Decay, and Warriors' Gate – are part of a trilogy within the season.
 These three serials include the arrival of Adric and the departure of Romana and K9.

 Over the period of Christmas 1980, the season took a two-week transmission break between the broadcasts of State of Decay and Warriors' Gate.